emberjs/website/source/blog/2018-04-13-ember-3-1-released.md

 You can read more about it in [RFC #286 - Block `let` template helper](https://github.com/emberjs/rfcs/blob/master/text/0286-block-let-template-helper.md).

-#### Deprecations
+#### Deprecations (3)

 **Three** new deprecations are introduced in Ember.js 3.2:

+##### Ember.Logger

-1. Use of `Ember.Logger` is deprecated.
+Use of `Ember.Logger` is deprecated.
 You should replace any calls to `Ember.Logger` with calls to `console`.
 Read more about this deprecation on the [deprecation page.](https://emberjs.com/deprecations/v3.x#toc_ember-console-deprecate-logger)

+##### Router#route

-2. The `Router#route` private API has been renamed to `Router#_route` to avoid collisions with user-defined properties or methods.
+The `Router#route` private API has been renamed to `Router#_route` to avoid collisions with user-defined properties or methods.
 Read more about this deprecation on the [deprecation page.](https://emberjs.com/deprecations/v3.x#toc_ember-routing-route-router)

+##### defineProperty

-3. Update: replace directly assigned computed properties.
-Use `defineProperty` to define computed properties.
+This next one typically won't affect most apps, but it might affect some addons.
+You'll need to replace directly assigned computed properties, and use `defineProperty` to define computed properties instead.
 Read more about this deprecation on the [deprecation page.](https://emberjs.com/deprecations/v3.x#toc_ember-meta-descriptor-on-object)

 For more details on the upcoming changes in Ember.js 3.2, please review the [Ember.js 3.2.0-beta.1 release page](https://github.com/emberjs/ember.js/releases/tag/v3.2.0-beta.1).